gchure/phd/src/chapter_01/section_01_introduction.md

 points, @Fig:diauxie_fig (A)].
 However, some mixtures (such as sucrose and arabinose) led biphasic growth mode where the culture would grow exponentially, undergo a period where growth had ceased, followed by again by another round of exponential growth [blue points, @Fig:diauxie_fig (A)].
-In particular mixtures of three carbon sources, Monod even found that "triauxic" growth could be observed [@Fig:diauxie_fig (B)].
+Additionally, Monod showed that the onset of this diauxic shift could be tuned by varying the relative concentrations of the carbon sources, indicating a controllable, chemical basis for the adaptive process(@Fig:diauxie_fig (B)).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Monod immediately recognized a connection between diauxic growth and enzymatic adaptation [@loison2013].
 Despite his